Timxuhj/ReactChatApps/README.md

 }
 ```

 CefSharp also enabled integration between JavaScript and native calls via exposing JavaScript objects that are registered .NET classes.
-In ReactChat and the ServiceStackVS template, we wire up 2 objects to show how this can be leveraged.
+In ReactChat and the React Desktop Apps ServiceStackVS template, we wire a default `nativeHost` object to show how this can be leveraged.
 One to simply show a message box when "About" is clicked and the other to close the application.
 The .NET classes are POCOs that have matching function names with the JavaScript object registered.
 The default setting is to camel case the JS object following the common naming conventions when using JS.

 ```csharp